 In skills classes (mathematics, language arts), older students who need remedial work have the opportunity to master skills before stepping forward into the next grade; younger grade students have the opportunity to stretch their skills a little further than if they were in a straight grade class.

 Every year at Orchard Valley we will have a standalone 1st grade due to the uniqueness of the first grade child and the curriculum.
-Currently (2018-2019 school year), we have a standalone grade 1, a standalone grade 2, a 3/4 combined class, a 5/6 combined class, and a standalone 7th grade.
+For the upcoming 2019-2020 school year, we will have a standalone grade 1, a 2/3 combined class, a 4/5 combined class, a 6/7 combined class, and a standalone 8th grade.

 Class teachers of combined classes have adjusted the traditional main lesson block schedule to meet both ages within their class, and have met with great success in forming strong, healthy groups of learners.